4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Well, it isn’t.
 Remote teams struggle to find belonging in the workplace, among other key issues.
 Today, we’re sharing some team rituals for remote teams, with specific ways to tailor them to your organization’s culture.

 In our recent guide to team rituals, we discussed research on what turns employees off during team events.
-The answer was negative experiences, whether attending the event was a hassle or they felt underappreciated for participating.
+The answer was negative experiences.
+Attending the event felt like a hassle, or they felt underappreciated for participating.

 Gallup reports that remote workers express higher levels of engagement but greater levels of distress, indicating lower well-being.
 One (understandable) reason for this is that autonomy can add stress.
 We put more pressure on ourselves to perform when we carry more personal responsibility.